IC 1101: Distance

 The distance to IC 1101 has also been uncertain, with different methods across different wavelengths producing varying results.
 An earlier distance calculation from 1980 using the galaxy's photometric property yield a distance of 262.0 Mpc and a redshift of z = 0.077, based on a Hubble constant value H_{0} of 60 km/s/Mpc.
-The RC3 catalogue gave a nearly similar value of z=0.078, based on optical emission lines, a value conformed to as recently as 2017 based on luminosity, stellar mass, and velocity dispersion functions, all yielding distances of 354.0 Mpc based on the modern value of the Hubble constant H_{0} = 67.8 km/s/Mpc; the currently accepted values.
+The RC3 catalogue gave a nearly similar value of z = 0.078, based on optical emission lines, a value conformed to as recently as 2017 based on luminosity, stellar mass, and velocity dispersion functions, all yielding distances of 354.0 Mpc based on the modern value of the Hubble constant H_{0} = 67.8 km/s/Mpc; the currently accepted values.
 Lower redshifts have been calculated for other wavelengths such as the photometric redshift measurement by the Two Micron All-Sky Survey (2MASS) in 2014, which gave a value of z = 0.045, translating to a distance of 197.1 Mpc.
 A measurement made in 2005 by the Arecibo Observatory using the 21-cm hydrogen emission line yields a redshift of z = 0.021, and hence a distance of 97.67 ± 6.84 Mpc.
+However, the hydrogen emission is likely sourced from the foreground galaxy LEDA 5057632.